tonnitommi/my-gen-ai-resources/README.md

 - **[Speech-to-text AI Examples](https://robocorp.com/portal/robot/robocorp/example-whisper-transcribe)** - An example for an enterprise user working in the medical field to transcribe recordings to text.
 Uses OpenAI Whisper API from Huggingface Inference Endpoints to transcribe speech to text.

 - **[OpenAI LLM Email Assistant](https://robocorp.com/portal/robot/robocorp/example-llm-emails)** - An example where we worked with a Fortune 200 customer to optimise their payment collections process, using LLMs to summarize email threads, suggest replies and extract structured data that can be then added to Accounts Receivable system.
-Summarise and extract structured data from emails using OpenAI gpt-4.
+Summarise and extract structured data from emails using OpenAI `gpt-4`.

+- **[OpenAI API integration to Robocorp](https://github.com/robocorp/rpaframework/commits/master/packages/openai/src/RPA/OpenAI.py)** - integrating OpenAI API to RPA Framework, our open source library for automation capabilities in Python and Robot Framework.
+Work done together with the team.

 ## Robocorp ReMark💬